dstnbrkr/componentkit/_docs/datasource-changeset-api.md

 [datasource enqueueChangeset:{sections, items}];
 ```

-### Order of application
+## Order in which changes are applied.

-The order in which commands are added to the changeset doesn't define the order in which they will internally be applied to the `CKComponentDataSource` and then to a UITableView or UICollectionView.
+The order in which commands are added to the changeset doesn't define the order in which they will internally be applied to the `CKComponentDataSource` and then to a `UITableView` or `UICollectionView`.
 The order of application follow the same rules as for batch updates on UITableView or UICollectionView :

 - **Deletions and Updates are applied first using the current index space.**
 - **Insertions are then applied in the index post deletions and updates (updates obviously won't modify the index space though).**